10th Class Diaries

 10th Class Diaries is a 2022 Indian Telugu-language coming-of-age romantic comedy film directed and filmed by Garudavega Anji (in his directorial debut) from a story written by Vennela Ramarao.
 The film stars Sriram, Avika Gor, Srinivasa Reddy, Ramarao, Himaja and Archana.

 The plot follows Somu (Sriram), an affluent NRI who returns from the US for a reunion with his schoolmates in India.
 When his childhood sweetheart Chandini (Gor) doesn't turn up, Somu continues his search for her.

 10th Class Diaries was theatrically released on 1 July 2022.

 Plot

-Somu an affluent NRI who returns from the US for a reunion with his schoolmates in India.
+Somu is an affluent NRI who returns from the US for a reunion with his schoolmates in India.
 When his childhood sweetheart Chandini doesn't turn up, Somu continues his search for her.